londek/reactea/ruler/README.md

 # Ruler

+### Soon package rename

-Ruler is Reactea children, maybe it will make it to it's very own module, for now future of it is uncertain Goals of `ruler` are:
+Ruler is Reactea children, maybe it will make it to it's very own module, for now its future is uncertain.
+Goals of `ruler` are:

 - Providing easy API for width, height mathematics